-- 10. Turn the adjusting screws at the rear of the motor vase to draw the belt tight. - 11.
-To keep the sheaves in proper alignment the adjusting screw away from the belt may have to be loosened to offset the pull of the belt when tension is applied. - 12.
+- 10. Turn the adjusting screws at the rear of the motor base to draw belt tight. - 11.
+To keep the sheaves in proper alignment the adjusting screw away from the belt may be loosened to offset the pull of the belt when tension is applied. - 12.
 Tighten the nuts holding the motor in place after the belts are tensioned, and check the sheave alignment again. - 13.
 After setting the correct tension, lock the motor base adjusting screws and install the main drive guard cover. - 14.
-The belt tension assembly needs the turnbuckle (part number K200-06056) assembled to the unit.
-Please refer to drawing K100-02429. - 15.
+The belt tension assembly needs the turnbuckle assembled to the unit.
+Please refer to drawing K000-06802. - 15.
 With the rolls closed, adjust the belt tension assembly with the turnbuckle so the sheave is as close to the belt as possible without touching and turning.
-When the rolls are opened, this assembly will keep the proper tension on the belt by taking up the slack produced by reduction of the center distance. - 16.
-The discharged flaked grain is hot and moist when a steamer is used.
-The moisture in the grain is very corrosive; therefore, proper conveyor selection is very important.
-If the grain is to be stored, proper cooling before storage is required. - 17.
+When the rolls are opened, this assembly will keep the proper tension on the belt by taking up the slack produced by reduction of the center distance.

+- 16. The discharged flaked grain is hot and moist when a steamer is used.
+The moisture in the grain is very corrosive.
+A Steam Vent Plenum should be used and is very important to the venting of excess steam from the mill.
+If the grain is to be stored, proper cooling and possible drying before storage is required. - 17.
 The connection of electrical utilities should only be preformed by a qualified electrician.
-A lockout switch should be installed with the mill in series with the mill motor control circuit.
+A lockout switch should be installed with the mill in series with the mill motor control circuits.
 The lockout switch should be located within reach of the mill.
 NOTE: Each mill contains 3 motors.
-One for each roll and one for the feeder. - 18.
-Protect the mill inlet and discharge opening to prevent accidental entry by personnel. - 19.
-Install all guards.
-Make sure that belt guards are in place and securely fastened.
+One for each roll and one for the feeder.